api-search/explore/_apis/twilio/properties/task-router-openapi.md

             workspace_sid: workspace_sid
             workflow_sid: sid
           resource_url: /v1None
-      parent: /Workspaces/{Sid}
+      parent: '/Workspaces/{Sid}'
     get:
       description: ''
       tags:
+        - Task Routers
+        - Workspaces
-      - TaskrouterV1Workflow
+        - Workflows
       parameters:
         - name: WorkspaceSid
           in: path
           description: The SID of the Workspace with the Workflow to read.
           schema:
             type: string
             minLength: 34
             maxLength: 34
-          pattern: ^WS[0-9a-fA-F]{32}$
+            pattern: '^WS[0-9a-fA-F]{32}$'
           required: true
         - name: FriendlyName
           in: query
           description: The `friendly_name` of the Workflow resources to read.
           schema:
             type: string
           x-twilio:
             pii:
               handling: standard
               deleteSla: 30
         - name: PageSize
           in: query
+          description: >-
-        description: How many resources to return in each list page.
+            How many resources to return in each list page.
 The default is 50, and the maximum is 1000.
           schema:
             type: integer
             minimum: 1
             maximum: 1000
         - name: Page
           in: query
           description: The page index.
 This value is simply for client state.
           schema:
             type: integer
             minimum: 0
         - name: PageToken
           in: query
           description: The page token.
 This is provided by the API.
           schema:
             type: string
       responses:
         '200':
           content: